datacite/blog/source/posts/please-welcome-sarala-our-new-head-of-infrastructure-services.html.md

 ---
 layout: post
-title: 'Please Welcome Sarala, our new Head of Infrastructure Services'
+title: 'Please welcome Sarala, our new Head of Infrastructure Services'
 author:
   - mfenner
   - swimalaratne